Prescription delivery with LloydsPharmacy

 On the NHS, all prescription items are priced at £9.15.
 Private prescription items will differ in price.
-When arranging to have your private prescription delivered, bear in mind that at LloydsPharmacy we set a minimum order value of £7.00.
+When collecting your private prescription, bear in mind that at LloydsPharmacy we set a minimum value of £7.00.
 If your private prescription items come to less than £7.00, we will charge you the remainder.

 Yes, we can deliver your NHS prescription to an address of your choice for free.
 All you need to do is register for an Echo by LloydsPharmacy account online or in the app, answer a few short questions about your prescription and then send your prescription to us in the post along with the Echo form.
 For more details and to find the address you need to send your one-off prescription to click here.